 Learning Abroad Staff

-Katrina is a Wisconsin native who joined the Learning Abroad team in 2014.
-She advises students and coordinates faculty-led programs in the Colleges of Science, Mines and Earth Sciences, Social Work, and Law.
-She is lead member of the Assessment Team and a member of the Scholarship Team, serving as an on-campus representative for the Boren Scholarship, Gilman Scholarship, and Freeman-ASIA Scholarship.
-She is also involved in strategic planning and coordinates training for faculty, program assistants, and academic advisors.
+Katrina joined the Learning Abroad team in 2014 from her home state of Wisconsin.
+She is a member of the Assessment and Scholarship Teams.
+Her responsibilities include strategic planning and training for faculty, program assistants, and academic advisors.
+Katrina also serves as the OEO/Title IX Liaison for Learning Abroad.
 She holds a Bachelor’s degree in French and Psychology and a Master’s degree in International Education and French from the University of Wisconsin-Madison.
 Preferred pronouns: She/Her/Hers.